rupin-r/Digital-Design-Portfolio/README.md

 * Atari Breakout using ARM assembly on the TIVA C Series

 * Open world game in Unreal was also too big to place in this repository

+* 2x2 and 4x4 TPU Coprocessor for CROC SoC using TSMC cells